rainbowdashlabs/sql-java/README.md

 LIMIT 10;
 ```

-The explain keyword shows you what the database will do.
-Currently our explain looks like this:
+The `EXPLAIN` keyword shows you what the database will do, currently our explain looks like this:

 | id | select\_type | table | type | possible\_keys | key | key\_len | ref | rows | Extra |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |